Clinical Education – Teaching, Research and Leadership

 Other non-structured paths will involve you developing your educational skills within current training programmes.
 This gives you flexibility to plot your own trajectory, based on your interests and priorities, but you will need to proactively seek out opportunities.
 For example, you may want to take the lead in developing, and evaluating, teaching resources at your institution.
 In order to give you the confidence and skills to do this you may also want to consider undertaking post-graduate training courses, which focus on delivery and scholarship of education.

-The more opportunities you are able to find to take on teaching responsibilities, the more you can develop your skills.
-Interviews for medical education posts further on in your career will often expect you to be able to demonstrate your teaching skills.
+The more opportunities you take, the more you can develop your teaching and research skills.
+Interviews for academic clinical education posts further on in your career will often expect you to be able to demonstrate these skills.

 Having a good network of contacts will help you spot opportunities to develop your skillset or set up potential collaborations.
 The NIHR Incubator (weblink) is a dedicated network to support those individuals with interest in clinical education research.
-Another excellent way to meet people with a similar interest in clinical education is to attend conferences such as those organised by The Association for the Study of Medical Education (ASME) or the Association for Medical Education in Europe (AMEE), the Association for Dental Education in Europe (ADEE).
-Some of these have sub-specialty groups with specific interests in various areas that medical students can join, such as the Junior Association for the Study of Medical Education (JASME) or Trainees in the Association for the Study of Medical Education (TASME) or European Dental Students Association (EDSA).
+Another excellent way to meet people with a similar interest in clinical education is to attend conferences such as those organised by the Association for the Study of Medical Education (ASME), the Association for Medical Education in Europe (AMEE), the Association for Dental Education in Europe (ADEE).
+Some of these have sub-specialty groups with specific interests in various areas that students can join, such as the Junior Association for the Study of Medical Education (JASME) or Trainees in the Association for the Study of Medical Education (TASME) or European Dental Students Association (EDSA).

 The Academy of Medical Educators (AoME) has a list on their website of their accredited courses.
 This list is not exhaustive, and there are other options for medical education that are not AoME affiliated.